Stevenlb/M365-ui.vision/README.md

-# Microsoft 365 (M365/O365) UI.Vision RPA (formerly Kantu) Scripts, with a concentration on SharePoint.
+# Microsoft 365 (M365/O365) UI.Vision RPA Scripts
-An assortment of UI.Vision scripts that automate tasks in Microsoft 365.
+An assortment of UI.Vision scripts that automate tasks in Microsoft 365, SharePoint Online, Teams, etc.

 # Other Resources